leo-pfeiffer/epi-sim/README.md

 The web application can be run independently of the model.
 You can either build it using docker compose (recommended for production) or the built-in Flask server (recommended for development).

+The application is deployed under the following URL: todo

 ### Build web app with docker compose
 The web application can be built using docker compose using Nginx as the HTTP server